davetoland/VideoSocketServer/README.md

 Streaming WebCam video, over a TCP socket connection, between UWP Apps in C#

 The server and client must run on different machines.
-I run the server on a Raspberry Pi 2, under the Windows IOT platform, and the client as either a Windows 10 Desktop App, or a Windows 10 Mobile App.
+I deploy the server to a Raspberry Pi 2, running Windows IOT and the app on either the Local Machine, or a Windows 10 Mobile (Emulator will work too).